ToniWestbrook/paladin/README.md

 **P**rotein **AL**ignment **A**nd **D**etection **IN**terface

-PALADIN is a protein sequence alignment tool designed for the accurate functional characterization of metagenomes.
+PALADIN is a high-performance protein sequence alignment tool designed for the accurate functional characterization of metagenomes.

 Check out PALADIN in action in this YouTube tutorial!